kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ---

-## 📅 <b>Coming Up Next Week</b> - 18th August 2025 to 24th August 2025
+## 📅 <b>Coming Up Next Week</b> - 1st to 7th September 2025
+- [ ] Engage in 4 transformative football sessions: Home, twice USIU, the gym.
-- [ ] Average 3 hours per day working on Futtech's transition to a Django backend.
+- [ ] Average 4 hours per day working on Futtech's transition to a Django backend.
 - [ ] Spend the last hour everyday practicing my playing of the piano (11 PM  — Midnight).
-- [ ] Engage in 4 transformative football sessions.

 ---